The PCI Utilities

 You can ask questions and report bugs on the linux-pci

-Announcements about new versions are also sent there.
+Announcements about new versions are also sent to the list.